FreddyVRetro/ISA-PicoMEM/README.md

 The PicoMEM exist in 4 Versions : 1.0, 1.1, 1.11, 1.14 and 1.2A<br />

-PicoMEM 1.2A : It is a PicoMEM 1.14 with the DAC Added on Board, DAC Assed by Serdaco.<br />
+PicoMEM 1.2A : It is a PicoMEM 1.14 with the DAC Added on Board, DAC Added by Serdaco.<br />
 PicoMEM LP 1.0 : PicoMEM variant designed for Low profile ISA Slot, like on the Sinclair PC200.<br />

 **Picomem LP (Low profile):**<br />